omicscode/eVaiutilities/README.md

 # eVai-utilities
- - eVai-utilities for open genomics.
- - It supports all versions of eVai.
+ - eVai-utilities for data management of the eVai results.
+It supports all versions of eVai.
  - It analyzes the eVai output files for variant annotation to filtering, preparating user reports and database and annotator and more.
- - It analyses the data from both older and newer version.
 See the example folder for the older and the newer version files.
  - It provides the population scale variant searching given a folder according to the variant, annotation, transcript, gene, and coordinates.